A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous

 Next, we employ the fine mesh so as to achieve mesh convergence.
-Analogous considerations to those reported for the coarse mesh are valid (Figure \ref{fig:water_air_shock_homogeneous_ref}).
-We also still notice visible differences in the results established with the \textit{BR-2023} \eqref{eq:fluxes_Orlando} and the \textit{BR-2015} \eqref{eq:fluxes_Tumolo} for the treatment of the non-conservative terms.
-This behaviour is likely dependent on the absence of a well-defined set of Rankine-Hugoniot conditions for this model and therefore different numerical schemes can converge to different solutions.
+Analogous considerations to those reported for the coarse mesh are valid (Figure \ref{fig:water_air_shock_homogeneous_fine} and Table \ref{tab:relative_errors_water_air_shock_homogeneous_fine}).
+We also still notice visible differences in the results established with the \textit{BR-2023} \eqref{eq:BR_Orlando_non_cons} and the \textit{BR-2015} \eqref{eq:BR_Tumolo_non_cons} for the treatment of the non-conservative terms.
+This behaviour is likely dependent on the absence of a well-defined set of Rankine--Hugoniot conditions for this model and therefore different numerical schemes can converge to different solutions.